Why care about accessibility?

 We introduced this property across our design system to enhance our accessibility.
 The Navigation component serves as quick navigation for actions that can be hidden or hard to reach from keyboard navigation.
 The dataA11ySection property then servers as a pointer for this navigation.

 With accessibility regarding color, there are two main parts to keep in mind.

 - Minimum requirement: Level A according to WCAG

-The contrast ratio between background and foreground should be at least 3:1 as this ration is recommended for users with normal vision.
+The contrast ratio between the background and foreground should be at least 3:1 as this ratio is recommended for users with normal vision.

 - Recommended requirement: Level AA according to WCAG

-We should have a contrast ratio of at least 4.5:1 between background and foreground.
-There is an exception for larger text over 24px (or 18px bold) – contrast ratio for this case should be at least 3:1.
+We should have a contrast ratio of at least 4.5:1 between the background and foreground.
+There is an exception for larger text over 24px (or 18px bold) – the contrast ratio in such cases should be at least 3:1.